daltonkato/bingo-python/README.md

 Starting..

-App will call letters and respective number, typing the key 'N' the next number will apper, to finish type the key 'Q'.
+App will call letters and respective number, type any key for next calling, numbers called will appers in a list sorted!
+Enjoy!